 Heavy metal in soil is polluting food and water, increasing the risk of cancer.
 For example:

 - In China, "cancer villages" are linked to areas where farming occurs in land polluted by over-application of chemical pesticides and other heavy metals according to a scientific publication of 2015.

-In the U.S., the Environmental Protection Agency (EPA) acknowledges that humans and wildlife alike can be affected by exposure to the pollutants through breathing them in, eating them (via water or through food sources), or by touching them.
+The EPA acknowledges that humans and wildlife alike can be affected by exposure to the pollutants through breathing them in, eating them (via water or through food sources), or by touching them.
 However, they have no estimates of damage at a national level.

 The health impacts due to POPs arise from both acute and chronic exposure.
 These exposures can be found in food contamination as well as environmental.

 - The IISD states that POPs even in small doses "lead to cancer, damage to the central and peripheral nervous systems, diseases of the immune system, reproductive disorders and interference with normal infant and child development."

-- Mass poisoning due to food contamination has also occurred.
-For instance, in 1968, rice oil contaminated by PCBs and PCDFs affected more than a thousand people in Japan and Taiwan.
-Children born even after seven years to women exposed to these POPs, they gave birth to children with minor deformities and behavioural problems.
+- According to WHO in 1968, rice oil contaminated by PCBs and PCDFs affected more than a thousand people in Japan and Taiwan.
+Even seven years after women were exposed to these POPs, they gave birth to children with minor deformities and behavioural problems.

-- Reduction in "surrounding property values"
+- Reduction in neighboring property values

 Dealing With Land Pollution